Posted December 17, 2019

 Incorporating advanced technologies

-Some online training formats, like webinars, have been around for a while.
+Some online training formats, have been around for a while.
 Virtual training, by contrast, stands out in its modern ability to leverage advanced technologies to actively involve students in the learning process.
 Many virtual classrooms use interactive activities and exercises that turn students from passive observers of the lesson into active participants in their own learning.
 In some cases, virtual training even incorporates “virtual reality” (VR) simulations that can recreate complex scenarios.
 Think flight simulators, or simulating surgical procedures.
 Note, however, that “virtual training” and “virtual reality (VR) training” are not identical.
 VR training is simply a potential component of virtual training options.

 Focus on ROI